 Notify the contact about the case via email & portal: When checked, the contact will get an email they can view their case in their portal.
 The email template used can be set in the Cases app Preferences.

-Note: Method best practice says you should always notify your customer that their case is being reviewed, which is why this option is checked by default.
+Note: You should always notify your customer their case is being reviewed, which is why this option is checked by default.

-- First contact resolution?: Check if the case was resolved the first time your staff interacted with the contact.
+First contact resolution?: Check this if the case was resolved the first time your staff interacted with the contact.

-5. Schedule a follow-up - If this is checked, you can create a second activity to remind the assigned Method user to follow-up with the contact.
+Beneath the activity details, you will see a checkbox to Create a Follow-up Activity.
+When checked, a new section will appear to create a second activity to remind the assigned Method user to follow-up with the contact.

 Here's what happens when the case is saved: